-Kappa Bridge (河童橋) is the landmark of Kamikōchi.
-Most important facilities in the area are located close to the bridge, including the Kamikochi Bus Terminal and visitor centers.
-This part of Kamikōchi is almost like a transport hub that allows tourists to gain the necessary information to explore the area and rejuvenate.
+Kappa Bridge (河童橋) is the landmark of Kamikochi.
+The most important facilities in the area are located close to the bridge, including the Kamikochi Bus Terminal and visitor centers.
+This part of Kamikochi is almost like a transport hub that allows tourists to gain the necessary information to explore the area and rejuvenate.
 The suspension bridge over the Azusa River is the fifth generation.
-Regardless of the angle and part of the bridge, your photo is guaranteed to be stunning
+Regardless of the angle and what part of the bridge, your photo is guaranteed to look stunning!

 - Gosenjaku Kitchen (五千尺キッチン)